XMUDM/FETTLE/CROSS/readme.md

 # CROSS: Feedback-Oriented Multi-Modal Dynamic Alignment in Recommendation Systems
-This repository is the official implementation of "CROSS: Feedback-Oriented Multi-Modal Dynamic Alignment in Recommendation Systems".
+This repository is the official implementation of "CROSS: Feedback-Oriented Multi-Modal Dynamic Alignment in Recommendation Systems."
-It is an extension of our privious work FETTLE.
+It is an extension of our previous work FETTLE.
 # Framework
 ![Framework](https://github.com/XMUDM/FETTLE/blob/main/CROSS/figs/framework.png)

-# Quickly used
+# Quickly use
-You only need to import the losses: CLALoss, ILALoss and CNALoss into the your code. e.g.
+You only need to import the losses: CLALoss, ILALoss, and CNALoss into your code. e.g.
 ```python
 class YourModel: